Lumo logo in cream color

 The cost savings and potential upsides typically come from the following five buckets:

-1. Irrigation Labor (and overhead or administrative costs)
+1. Irrigation automation ROI from labor (and overhead or administrative costs)

 The big promise of Lumo is that you’re going to be able to automate, and even schedule ahead, all of your irrigation runs, eliminating the need for irrigators to drive out to different ranches to manually open and close valves.
 They won’t need to walk the lines looking for leaks or clogs or other issues either because the flow meters in our valves will monitor and measure the actual amount of water being applied and send you an alert if there’s a big move away from what’s normal that would indicate a problem worth looking into.